AnyChart/docs.anychart.com/Integration_Samples/AnyChart_and_Wordpress.md

 All necessary information, about first steps in AnyChart usage can be found in our [Quick Start](../Quick_Start/Quick_Start) page.

+## Overview
-There are several ways of including AnyChart into web page.
-The easiest one is inserting JavaScript into page text.
+There are several ways of including AnyChart into web page: without installation of any plugins, with disabling WordPress smart insert and with inserting all scripts into head tag of a page.
+Also, as far as we may need data from other domain, we shall overview AJAX data request form.
+All mentioned points will be described below

 ## Including AnyChart into WordPress without any plugins